pranav-ganesh/tp/docs/UserGuide.md

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain contact at `INDEX`.
+Displayed list does not contain contact at `INDEX`
+  b.
+Index specified is larger than 2147483647
+  c.
+Index specified is not a positive integer

 ### Finding contacts that match **ANY** of the keywords specified: `findAny`